floating-ui/floating-ui/doc/_includes/popper-documentation.md

 #### Utils.isModifierRequired() ⇒ <code>Boolean</code>
 Helper used to know if the given modifier depends from another one.
+It checks if the needed modifier is listed and enabled.

 **Kind**: static method of <code>[Utils](#Popper.Utils)</code>
 <a name="Popper.Utils.isNumeric"></a>